+I’m addicted to TV and movies.
+I’m over a year behind on watching some TV shows and I have to keep a spreadsheet to remind me what I’ve watched and what I need to watch.
 Periodically I read a large variety of TV and movie entertainment news websites.
-I used to links to my favorite articles to friends who would be interested in them.
-However I couldn’t remember which friends that which links and I would keep funding more articles and having to send more e-mails.
+I used to send links to my favorite articles to friends who would be interested in them.
+However I couldn’t remember which friends got which links and I would keep finding more articles and having to send more e-mails.
 Finally I just decided to periodically aggregate all the links in one big e-mail and send it to a bunch of friends.
 The entries in this blog are duplicates of those e-mails.
-If you would like to be put on the e-mail list, please contact me and I will include you.
-Note you won’t hear entertainment gossip about who is sleeping with who or who got divorced or what scandal someone was involved in.
+Later I started writing reviews of all of the new fall TV shows.
+I don’t review absolutely every show but I get quite a few of them.
+Note that in this blog you won’t hear entertainment gossip about who is sleeping with who or who got divorced or what scandal someone was involved in.
 This is just insight into what’s coming to your favorite TV shows and movie screens.

 - “Gone” Will Be Gone Soon but Plot Twists Save It from Being Just Another Police Consultant Show

 - Entertainment News: Renewals, Cancellations, Obituaries, and Other News